Tips for Online Instruction

-- Most paper-based materials are not optimized for teletherapy so they may be difficult to see and/or interact with in the online class.
+- Most paper-based materials are not optimized for teletherapy so they may be difficult to see and/or interact within the online class.

 - Since attention is an absolute prerequisite for learning, the teacher needs to know how to keep the student(s) active and participating.
 The screen can be an attention magnet, but without best practices, it can be a distraction.
 If an image is too complex or too text-heavy the student will not know what to look at; their attention will flag and time will be wasted.
-(Here, for example, are best practices for on-screen images according to the University of Wisconsin-Madison.)

 - Even the most well-trained practitioner needs a lesson script or reminder notes to help them pace the lesson and stay on track.